LearnLink Blog

 Snack/snæk/An apple is a healthy snack.

-A young boy happily eating a variety of healthy fruits and vegetables, learning about food.
+A young boy happily eating many healthy fruits and vegetables, learning about food.

 Flashcards to remember the vocabulary